simioni/nest-pret/README.md

 ## User Module <a name="UserModule"></a>

 ## Standard Response Module <a name="StandardResponseModule"></a>
-### ✅ @StandardResponse() decorator <a name="StandardResponseDecorator"></a>
+### ✅ @StandardResponse(Class, _options?:_ [_StandardResponseOptions_](#StandardResponseOptions)) <a name="StandardResponseDecorator"></a>

 The ```@StandardResponse()``` decorator wraps the returned document (or array of documents) from a route handler into a standardized API response object containing metadata about the request.

-It also applies the swagger documentation ```@ApiResponse``` decorator, providing the correct combined schema for the DTO and the standard reponse object, as well as building example responses for each user role, containing the reponse document as it would be serialized for their role access control policies.
+It also applies the swagger documentation ```@ApiResponse``` decorator, providing the correct combined schema for the DTO and the standard reponse object, as well as building example responses for each user role, containing the reponse document properly serialized for their role according to access control policies.

+To use this decorator, you must pass in as its first argument the class that represents the type of the object(s) that will be returned from the route (for example, a Model or a DTO).

 ``` ts
 import { UserDto } from './dto/user.dto';